timholy/Revise.jl/docs/src/debugging.md

 ## The structure of the logs

-For those who want to do a little investigating on their own, it may be helpful to know that Revise's decisions are captured in the group called "Action," and they come in three
+For those who want to do a little investigating on their own, it may be helpful to know that Revise's core decisions are captured in the group called "Action," and they come in three
 flavors:

 - log entries with message `"Eval"` signify a call to `eval`; for these events,